Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 Japan is famous for many things but, for me, it’s the intoxicating mix of the ancient and the modern that continues to seduce me.
 Unlike many countries, it manages to retain its rich culture and historical heritage whilst innovating and embracing technological advances.

 Largely thanks to its excellent high-speed rail network, Japan has a superb and efficient travel infrastructure.
-In an Asian country that is not particularly budget-friendly, the Japan Rail Pass is one of the world’s best travel bargains.
+Japanese rail passes cover the length and breadth of the country (although JR Passes are not the bargain they once were)

 The country is clean, very safe, people are kind and polite and you won’t be viewed with suspicion or pity because you are travelling alone.
 Solo dining is a cultural norm.